splash-networks/admin-panel-doc/docs/portals/fortinet.md

 ```
 Business Name: name of the venue which will be displayed on top of the portal
 Expiry: the time in days after which a repeat user will have to enter their data again on the portal
+Duration (seconds) after email verification: when using "Link" type Flow it is the "Session-Timeout" a user will receive via RADIUS after successful email verification
 ```

 You can click on the Edit button against each entry to modify it if needed.